 Paraxylene-Orthoxylene: Market overview

 Trading activities in the key China market is anticipated to remain muted amid high domestic inventories.
-Buyers indicated that they are not keen to import OX, as key domestic producers have been lowering their list prices for OX.
-Outside China, demand for OX is expected to be stable, with buyers procuring on a need-to basis.
+Buyers indicated that they are not keen to import OX as key domestic producers have been lowering their list prices for OX.
+Outside China, demand for OX is expected to increase as some buyers have already started enquiring for spot cargoes to supplement their existing OX volumes.

 News & analysis